hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/04_loops_and_scripts.md

 	$ cd ~/ngs_course/unix_lesson/raw_fastq
 	$ wc -l $file

+> *NOTE:* The variables we create in a session are system-wide, and independent of where you are in the filesystem.
+This is why we can reference it from any directory.
+However, it is only available for your current session.
+If you exit the cluster and login again at a later time, the variables you have created will no longer exist.

 Ok, so we know variables are like buckets, and so far we have seen that bucket filled with a single value. **Variables can store more than just a single value.** They can store multiple values and in this way can be useful to carry out many things at once.
 Let's create a new variable called `filenames` and this time we will store *all of the filenames* in the `raw_fastq` directory as values.

 To list all the filenames in the directory that have a `.fq` extension, we know the command is: